-Source: Planning Commitments for Housing at March 2019 and planning application information
+Source: Planning Commitments for Housing at March 2020 and planning application information

-- 3.27 The percentage of housing completions on previously developed land has been consistently above the Core Strategy target of 60%.
-The indicator relates to gross completions, that is the percentage of new build on previously developed land plus conversion and change of use gains as a percentage of gross completions.
-Over the thirteen year period April 2006 to March 2019, 84% of gross completions have been on previously developed land. - 3.28 The definition of previously developed land changed in June 2010 when residential gardens in built up areas were defined as greenfield land.
+3.26 The indicator relates to gross completions, that is the percentage of new build on previously developed land plus conversion and change of use gains as a percentage of gross completions.
+The percentage of housing completions on previously developed land has been consistently above the Core Strategy target of 60% until 2019/20, when a number of greenfield allocated sites and other greenfield permissions at Tull Way, Thatcham and Firlands Farm, Burghfield Common began to deliver housing.
+Over the fourteen year period April 2006 to March 2020, 83% of gross completions have been on previously developed land.

+3.27 The definition of previously developed land changed in June 2010 when residential gardens in built up areas were defined as greenfield land.
 This revised definition has been used since that date.